The Top 6 Reasons Your Pets Scratch And Cause Damage

 And we all wonder, “why do pets cause damage?!”

 It’s frustrating, and it only makes us, regrettably, resent our pets.

 Before figuring out a solution, it’s important to identify exactly why your pet is scratching.
 While it’s natural for cats and dogs to scratch, there could be some underlying reasons for the pet damage around your home.

 Identifying the causes of damage could save your family time and money in finding a solution so you can spend more time loving your pet and less time repairing the damage.
 Less damage, more love — it’s as simple as that.

-Here are some reasons why your cat or dog is scratching around your home.
+Here are 6 reasons why your cat or dog is scratching around your home.

 Humans aren’t the only ones who experience anxiety.
 Separation anxiety among pets makes up 10 to 20% of veterinary visits.